RichCap/SimpleAnalysisJLabRC/README.md

 	Note 2.2.1: These equation are not functions of the measured momentum but should be accurate for all ranges of momentum Note 2.3.1: simpleAnaLC.C can only use one of these equations at a time.
 Select one of these equations to use and then copy and paste it into the program (location is the same for either eq)
        *Note 2.3.2: If equations from elecPCor are used, set the variable EPCorQ=1.
 If equations from elecPCor2 are used, set the variable EPCorQ=2 (Important for defining statistical ranges)
-   Note 3: wMinRange and wMaxRange range are defined at the beginning of simpleAnaLC.C (should remain fairly constant as long as the same original data file is not changes in toConvert.sh)
-   Note 4: This step is required as histobuilderR.C is not able to edit the existing data recorded by simpleAnaLC.C Note 5: This step is a Work in Progress and thus may be heavily subject to changes
+   Note 3: wMinRange and wMaxRange range are defined at the beginning of simpleAnaLC.C Note 4: This step is required as histobuilderR.C is not able to edit the existing data recorded by simpleAnaLC.C Note 5: This step is a Work in Progress and thus may be heavily subject to changes